KeithAtherton/Blog/content/posts/2023-05-05-power-app-gallery-forall-gotcha.md

 Yup, that's now working as expected!

+## Notes

-While this walkthrough of the issue and solution has been basic to keep it easy to follow along with, this issue was experienced in a real world app and manifested itself further downstream, and had to be traced back to the gallery control / ForAll code.
+This issue was experienced in a real-world app and manifested itself further downstream, and was traced back to the gallery control / ForAll code similar to this example.

+However, please note that this walkthrough of the issue and solution has been intentionally stripped-back to remove any "noise" and keep it easy to follow along with.

+The real-world app had a requirement to access all gallery control items as well as text input control values, and involved extra code.

-Hope this helps if you experience something similar.
+Hope this helps if you experience something similar!